 Although there are clear benefits associated with 1031 Exchanges, it is important to make sure a 1031 Exchange is right for you.
 There are a number of factors that should be discussed and considered including property ownership structure, potential tax liability, liquidity needs, financial and lifestyle objectives, market timing, and debt considerations.

-The easiest way to determine if a 1031 Exchange is suitable for you is to schedule an informal, complimentary consultation with one of our 1031 Exchange advisors at Real Estate Transition Solutions.
+The easiest way to determine if a 1031 Exchange is suitable for you is to schedule an informal, complimentary consultation with Real Estate Transition Solutions.
 This can be done via phone or in person at our office.

-2. Work with Your 1031 Exchange Advisor to Develop a Tax-Deferred Transition Strategy.
+- Work with Your 1031 Exchange Company to Develop a Tax-Deferred Transition Strategy.

 It is always a good idea to speak to your CPA, Estate Planning Attorney and Financial Advisor to ensure they are aware of your intent to perform a 1031 Exchange and can plan accordingly.

-Your 1031 Exchange Advisor at Real Estate Transition Solutions will work with your other advisors to ensure they understand the mechanics of 1031 Exchanges, the transition strategy, and will be available to answer any questions your other advisors may have.
+Real Estate Transition Solutions will work with your other advisors to ensure they understand the mechanics of 1031 Exchanges, the transition strategy, and will be available to answer any questions your advisors may have.

 Select a competent realtor/broker to market your existing investment property (referred to as Relinquished Property) and to represent you in the sale.
 We have worked extensively with many realtors and brokers and are happy to provide you with a referral.

 Once your relinquished property is under contract, the next step is to a select and OPEN the Exchange with a Qualified Intermediary.
 Required by the IRS for a valid Exchange, a qualified intermediary (also known as a “facilitator” or “accommodator”) is the entity that receives the sales proceeds upon the sale of your relinquished property, holds onto the proceeds while your Replacement Property is identified, and releases the funds to acquire the 1031 Exchange replacement property.
 Thus, preventing you (the Exchanger) from taking “constructive receipt” of the sales proceeds which would invalidate the Exchange.
 Note – the Exchange must be opened with your qualified intermediary BEFORE the close of the sale of your relinquished property.
-Your 1031 Exchange Advisor can provide you a list of qualified intermediaries to choose from.
+Real Estate Transition Solutions can provide you with a list of recommended qualified intermediaries to choose from.

 The 45-Day Rule requires that your replacement property be identified within 45 days of the close of your relinquished property (by calendar day 45, your qualified intermediary must be notified of the identified replacement property).